Mazen Hesham: Career

 In April 2014, he won his sixth PSA title in Houston, defeating Stephen Coppinger of South Africa 3–1.
 This victory thrust Hesham into the top-30 in the world rankings for the first time in his career.
 In April 2015, Hesham returned to defend his title in Houston and once again beat Coppinger (in the semi-finals) before going on to defeat Adrian Grant of England in the final.
 In the same month, Hesham won the “shot of the month” and then won another shot of the month award in the Delaware Investments U.S. Open 2015 in October.

 Hesham's first semi final appearance in a PSA World Series event was in the Qatar Classic 2015.
 He reached the semi-final after beating Ali Farag but then lost out to World #2 Grégory Gaultier.
-This victory pushed Hesham into his highest recorded world ranking of 13.
-Hesham then got injured in the World Championships against Ramy Ashour, which took him out of squash for five weeks.
+This victory pushed Hesham to his highest recorded world ranking of 13.
+Hesham then got injured in the World Championships against Ramy Ashour, which kept him out of squash for five weeks.

 Hesham was the 10th seed for the 2022 PSA Men's World Squash Championship, where he reached the third round.
 He ended 2022 with a career high ranking at the time of world number 8.
 Also in 2022, he reached the semi-final of the British Open Squash Championships for the first time and repeated the success the following year during the 2023 Men's British Open Squash Championship.

 In May 2023, he reached the quarter final of the 2023 PSA Men's World Squash Championship, where he lost to number 1 seed Mostafa Asal.
 In December 2023, he was part of the Egyptian team that secured the gold medal at the 2023 Men's World Team Squash Championships in New Zealand.
 The following year in 2024, he again reached the quarter final of the 2024 PSA Men's World Squash Championship and later in December won a second world team title at the 2024 Men's World Team Squash Championships in Hong Kong.